Anti-racist, inclusive and decolonial practice for arts, heritage and cultural organisations

 If you're not sure where to start, book a 20-mins clarity call to map practical next steps and identify the best route for your organisation.

-Book a clarity callAbout the work
+Book a clarity callAbout Jenny

+'We explored what anti racist practice is and how it requires us to identify where racism exists in systems, organisations, structures, policies in practices and attitudes, and the ways and areas in which we can effect change.
 The day’s training allowed us to reflect deeply, leading to a range of insightful discussions and a space to consider how we can further implement best practice across our projects, audiences, at board level and in collaboration with partners moving forward.
 The training highlighted current challenges working within the arts and cultural sector, and empowered the team to build anti-racist practice into all areas of our work.

 Marlborough Productions